How the Journey Started

 From the left my friend Dan, me, Joe and an Aussie guy named Mick

-After a few weeks I lost hope with the Thin Red Line and I set off hitchhiking to Cape Tribulation/Dain Tree World Heritage area, where I camped in a wild stretch of beach bordered by wild jungle, crocodiles and coral reef.
-I remember walking miles down the beach without seeing another person.
-Cape Tribulation was where Captain Cook ran aground in his ship and had to spend some time repairing his ship before setting off again.
+After a few weeks of waiting for the Thin Red Line casting call, I lost hope and decided to set off on a new adventure.
+I hitchhiked north to Cape Tribulation, nestled in the heart of the Daintree World Heritage area.
+It was an untamed, wild stretch of beach bordered by thick jungle, crocodiles, and the Great Barrier Reef.
+I remember walking for miles along the beach without seeing another person, completely immersed in the solitude and raw beauty of the place.
+Cape Tribulation also held historical significance, as it was where Captain Cook ran aground in his ship and spent time repairing it before continuing his journey along the coast.

 Cape Tribulation/Daintree Wilderness